tableau/TabPy/TableauConfiguration.md

 <p align="center"><img alt="Converting to list to make the results JSON serializable" src="python-calculated-field.png"></p>

+You can find two detailed working examples with downloadable sample Tableau workbooks on [our blog](https://www.tableau.com/about/blog/2017/1/building-advanced-analytics-applications-tabpy-64916).

 ## Using Deployed Functions
 [TabPy client documentation](client.md) covers in detail how functions could be deployed as endpoints.
 You can invoke such endpoints using `tabpy.query` option by specifying the endpoint name and arguments and retrieving the `response` object.